 Knoxville Civil War Roundtable - The Knoxville Civil War Roundtable is a non-profit educational organization dedicated to promoting the knowledge, commemoration, and preservation of our Civil War heritage.

-Knoxville National Cemetery - Records of burials provided by the U.S. Department of Veteran's Affairs on July 2, 2000.
+Knoxville National Cemetery - U.S. Department of Veteran's Affairs Database.
+Records of burials provided by the U.S. Department of Veteran's Affairs, on July 2, 2000.

 Tennessee Society of the Sons of the Revolution